jkingportfolio/ci_pp5_tick_it_react/README.md

 ### Users list

-Users list is a feature of the Tick It site, users will have
+Users list is a feature of the Tick It site giving users the ability to view all users signed up to the site.

 <details>
 <summary>Users list image</summary>